mmanteli/redpajama-v2-filter-2023/README.md

-Instructions:
+## General

+The RedPajama dataset contains 40 different precalculated metrics for each document:

-1. Choose the metrics that seems intuitively good (from total 40), but incorporate at least the metrics used in Cultura X (12 different metrics), preferably more to obtain better data
+1. Choose the metrics that seems intuitively good (from the total 40), but incorporate at least the metrics used in Cultura X (12 different metrics)
 2. Follow example by Cultura X and use the distributions of the metrics to choose appropriate threshold for each metric per language
     2a.
-Extract the values
+Extract the values of a certain metric
     2b.
-Compute p-quantiles -> Q1 for thresholds that favor high values, Q3 for thresholds that favor low values -> p maybe needs to be adjusted depending on the distribution
+Compute p-quantiles from the metric value distribution 2c.
+Select Q1 for thresholds that favor high values, Q3 for thresholds that favor low values
-3. Filter the data with found thresholds
+4. Filter the data with found thresholds

+## Code

 GENERAL DIR STRUCTURE: